Anyone protesting when you are too stressed?

 Vem bestämmer över din tid?

-I Tidsbloggen delar vi med oss av våra tankar och reflektioner kring våra liv som effektivitetsexpert på Petra Brask & Partners.
+I Tidsbloggen delar vi med oss av våra tankar och reflektioner kring våra liv som effektivitetsexperter på Petra Brask & Partners.

 Kategorier